benjaminjkraft/notes/go-json-interfaces.md

-# Unmarshaling into interface types in Go.
+# Unmarshaling into interface types in Go

 It's bothering me more and more that I don't know of a good way to unmarshal JSON into a struct with fields of interface type in Go.